 Key reasons why many investors choose to purchase Ether

-If you love investing in new technology and understand how important blockchain may be to the future of finance, investing in Ethereum might make sense for your cryptocurrency portfolio.
+If you love investing in new technology and understand how important blockchain may be to the future of finance, Ethereum might be worth exploring for your crypto portfolio.

 Typically financial institutions like banks may be threatened by digital currency.
 However, Ethereum is seen by many financial institutions as a way into the virtual currency world, by offering their customers more secure transactions.